 If the sheet is filled incorrectly, the Head Judge will ask the athlete to modify their sheet and the athlete is deducted 3 points.
-This type of deduction is assigned in case the athlete has delivered the hand-written Difficulty Sheet, or if the athlete has declared one or more elements not provided for in his/her own range of choice, or in case of incorrect declaration of Combinations Bonuses (for example if the athlete declares 5 combinations, etc.)
+This type of deduction is assigned in case the athlete has delivered the hand-written Difficulty Sheet, or if the athlete has declared one or more elements not provided for in his/her own range of choice, or in case of incorrect declaration of a move (switching moves, etc.) or of Combinations Bonuses (for example if the athlete declares 5 combinations, etc.)